codezeus-abypanda/code-20210316-abhishekpanda/README.md

 # code-20210316-abhishekpanda
-This is repo consists of a simple BMI Calculator code.
+This repo consists of a python code for a simple BMI Calculator.